 - Out-of-pocket costs

-If you lost your loved one because of a taxicab accident in New Orleans, you may be able to recover:
+If you lost an immediate family member to injuries suffered in a taxicab accident in New Orleans, you may be able to recover:

 - Funeral and burial costs

 - Medical costs left to the family to pay

 - Wages and benefits previously provided by the deceased

 The Morris Bart law firm also handles these claims, known as wrongful death actions.
 We can represent surviving spouses, children, and parents in these cases.

 For a free legal consultation with a Taxicab Accident lawyer serving New Orleans, call (504) 613-4771